-• Definition of the data collection techniques and analysis methods
+Definition of the data collection techniques and analysis methods

-In this sub-step, the methods (qualitative or quantitative) and tools need to be selected, considering their feasibility and the required time and resources.
-In ALLIANCE, questionnaire surveys will be conducted to collect the data needed for the evaluation.
-For this reason, and to make the process as efficient as possible, an electronic platform will be developed for data collection and analysis.
+In this sub-step, the methods (qualitative or quantitative) and tools need to be selected, taking into account their feasibility and the required time and resources.
+In ALLIANCE, questionnaire surveys will be conducted in order to collect the data needed for the evaluation.
+For this reason, and in order to make the process as efficient as possible, an electronic platform will be developed for data collection and analysis.
 This concept is analytically described in chapter 8 of this deliverable.

-Evaluation planning
+• Evaluation planning